lextm/lextm.github.io/_posts/2017-12-23-misery-around-platformnotsupportedexception.md

 <!--more-->

 ### The New Pattern
-Let’s start with some code in #SNMP Library,
+Let's start with some code in #SNMP Library,

 ``` csharp
 public sealed class DESPrivacyProvider : IPrivacyProvider